 One of our favorite examples from history is the (now) seemingly ridiculous and yet widespread medical practice of bloodletting.
 The practice was used to treat a wide variety of ailments for over 2,000 years.
 The only problem was that it didn’t work for the majority of ailments for which it was applied and it often made the patient worse.
 While bloodletting can be useful for a limited number of ailments, it was a popular practice that was universally applied regardless of its efficacy for the patient in that context.
 Even when evidence suggested it was ineffective, the practice remained popular for another two hundred years.
 Why?
 Because it was a long-standing medical practice, it fit with au courant thinking.
 How could something so prevalent, something so embraced by doctors be wrong?
 But it was.

 In 1989, five teenagers, known collectively as the Central Park Five, were arrested, convicted, and eventually exonerated of a crime in a case that highlights multiple systems failures.
-A story developed that fit stereotypes, it made sense to those with power, and it solved a problem.
-The hitch was that it wasn’t true, and not only harmed the lives of those falsely accused, it allowed the real criminal to continue committing crimes.
+A story developed that fit stereotypes; it made sense to those with power, and it solved a problem.
+The hitch was that it wasn’t true, and not only harmed the lives of those falsely accused.
+It allowed the real criminal to continue committing crimes.
 Actor Marquis Rodriguez, who plays one of the teenagers in When They See Us, a Netflix series directed by Ava DuVernay (2019), stated, “There’s nothing more terrifying than telling your truth and telling it over and over and over again, but having people refuse to honor it as the truth.”

-Val McDermid’s book Forensics (2014) provides a fascinating account of the history, practice, and future of forensic science — a form of legal evidence (hot tip – it’s a great audiobook too).
+Val McDermid’s book Forensics (2014) provides a fascinating account of the history, practice, and future of forensic science — a form of legal evidence (hot tip: it’s a great audiobook too).
 Much of what we take for granted as solid evidence leaves little room for assumptions and error.
-While the Central Park Five case might seem like an extreme example, it highlights the fact that we are prone to accepting as truth that which matches our preconceived notions.
+While the Central Park Five case might seem like an extreme example, it highlights the fact that we are prone to accept as truth that which matches our preconceived notions.
 We all have preconceived notions, as individuals and as collectives.

 Daniel Kahneman (2011) explains why this happens.
 The human brain operates on two systems.
 System 1 is fast, intuitive, and emotional.
 It is based on our history and experiences.
-It is a short cut and allows us to judge quickly (and sometimes inaccurately).
+It is a shortcut and allows us to judge quickly (and sometimes inaccurately).
 System 2 is slower, more deliberative, and more logical.
 It takes A LOT for us to move from System 1 to System 2.

 Part of learning is recognizing the limits of both our understanding and the ways in which we understand.
 We have to engage System 2 to get ourselves off of autopilot.
 The following questions can unlock System 2 and support our learning;

 We should give you fair warning, the process can be tedious and it can feel downright awkward at times.
-Resources like the recently released guidebook Why Am I Always Being Researched?
-(2018) raise awareness about the ways in which we gather, interpret, and use information and how those methods are influenced in ways of which we may not be aware.
+Resources like the guidebook Why Am I Always Being Researched?
+(2018) raise awareness about the ways in which we gather, interpret, and use information, and how those methods are influenced in ways of which we may not be aware.
 They also offer practical frameworks and ideas for doing things differently.
 There is even a section that focuses on funders.
 The roots of many research and evaluation practices used today harken back to different times and no longer serve us well.
 It’s time for a reset.

 The Center for Evaluation Innovation has both explored and written about the cognitive traps that foundations should be aware of and the deliberate practices they can adapt to support better learning.
 An article based on Associate Director Tanya Beer’s short talk from this year’s Grantmakers for Effective Organizations Learning Conference (2019) gives a quick dose of CEI’s thinking.
 It is for foundation trustees but has broader relevance.